National Employment Council

 Are national employment councils involved in setting minimum wage standards?

-While their primary role is not always direct wage setting, national employment councils often provide recommendations to the government on employment standards, which can include aspects of wage regulation, and facilitate discussions between social partners on these matters.
+While their primary role isn’t always direct wage setting, national employment councils often provide recommendations to the government on employment standards — which can include aspects of wage regulation, and facilitate discussions between social partners on these matters.

 What should an employee do if they believe they have been unfairly dismissed?